 The Center for Autophagy Research at UT Southwestern Medical Center is a newly created Center designed to foster a collaborative interdisciplinary environment for promoting cutting-edge research in the field of autophagy.
 Our mission is to further develop state-of-the art, innovative, research programs in the biochemistry, structural biology, cell biology, genetics, pharmacology, developmental biology, and physiological or pathophysicological roles of autophagy.
 Such programs will lead to significant advances in understanding the basic mechanisms of autophagy and its roles in health and disease.

 The UT Southwestern Center for Patient-Centered Outcomes Research (PCOR) is a collaboration involving the University of Texas Southwestern Medical Center (UTSW), Parkland Health & Hospital System (Parkland), Children’s Medical Center (Children’s), the North Texas Veterans Administration Health System (Dallas VA), and the Johns Hopkins University Evidence-Based Practice (EPC) and Decisions about Effectiveness Network (DEcIDE) Centers of Excellence.
-The theme of the Center is PCOR/CER in underserved patients, populations, and settings, including those served by safety net systems.
-We will leverage the resources at UTSW, Parkland, Children’s, Dallas Veterans Affairs Medical Center and broadly engage stakeholders needed to achieve our research and training aims.
+The theme of the Center is PCOR/CER in underserved patients, populations, and settings, including those served by safety-net systems.
+We will leverage the resources at UTSW, Parkland, Children’s, and the Dallas Veterans Affairs Medical Center to broadly engage the stakeholders needed to achieve our research and training aims.

 The Division of Digestive & Liver Diseases promotes excellence in research related to gastrointestinal, liver, and pancreatic diseases.
 Current research topics include molecular pathogenesis of fibrosis, biology of stellate cells, graft-versus-host disease, anti-viral immune responses, opioid immunomodulatory effects, hepatitis B viral replication, and treatment of chronic viral hepatitis.